-Joseph Jacques Hughes Laperrière - Born November 22, 1941 in Rouyn-Noranda, Quebec, is a Canadian professional Ice Hockey coach and former player.
+Joseph Jacques Hughes Laperrière - Born November 22, 1941 in Rouyn-Noranda, Quebec, is a retired Canadian professional Ice Hockey defenseman and coach.

 Laperrière grew up idolizing the Montreal Canadiens.
 Defenseman Doug Harvey was Laperriere's favorite player as they both played defense.
 Laperrière spent his junior career with the Hull-Ottawa Canadiens, the Montreal Junior Canadiens and the Brockville Jr. Canadiens before making the jump to the National Hockey League in 1962–63 with the Montreal Canadiens.
 Laperriere played six games in the regular season and five more in the playoffs against the Toronto Maple Leafs in his first year in the NHL.

 The next season saw Laperriere earn a full-time spot on the roster.
 His rookie season saw him play in 65 games while recording 30 points and 102 PIM.
 Laperrière also made few defensive errors.
 At season's end, the NHL awarded Laperrière the Calder Memorial Trophy for top rookie in the NHL, beating out teammate John Ferguson.
 Adding to that, Laperriere was selected to play in the 1964 NHL All-Star Game and he was also named to the NHL Second All-Star Team as a defenceman.
 This was the first time a rookie had earned a spot on the NHL All-Star Team since World War II.